top of page

 Join The Facebook Community

-Guiltless Caesar Salad Recipe
+High Protein Caesar Salad

 This Caesar salad bowl is all about simplicity and balance.
 The goal is to keep the flavours clean and fresh while letting each ingredient shine.
 Start by cooking your protein simply.
 Lightly season and cook until just done.
 Overcooking will dry it out and overpower the salad.
 Let it rest briefly before slicing so it stays tender and juicy.